 What Did You See?

-You may want to start with asking a witness for a narrative description of the accident.
-Once you hear them provide details, it can help you to identify other questions you may need to ask the witnesses.
+When collecting witness statements after a car accident, start by asking them for a description of the accident.
+The details they provide can help you to identify other questions you may need to ask the witnesses.

 When Did You Know That a Car Accident Had Happened?